 On May 9, 2003, Mr. Edison called Mr. Netter and proposed that, in exchange for Dolphin withdrawing its proxy contest, the Company would expand its board to ten directors and that Mr. Netter would be appointed to the board.
+Mr. Netter said the he did not believe that this was acceptable but that he wanted to consult with the other Dolphin nominees.
 Mr. Netter said he would then get back to Edison with a response.

 On May 12, 2003, after reaching one of the other nominees over the weekend, Mr. Netter called Mr. Edison in order to reply to Mr. Edison's proposal.
-Mr. Netter said that it was Dolphin's view that a board of ten would be large and unwieldy and that, in view of the support that it had received, Dolphin felt that it should have greater representation on the board.
+Mr. Netter said that it was Dolphin's view that a board of ten would be large and unwieldy and that, in view of the support that it anticipated, Dolphin felt that it should have greater representation on the board.
 Also, if Dolphin were to reach an understanding with the Company, this would have to include agreement on the size of the board, the board committees and their composition and the identities of the directors who would be up for election in 2004.
 Mr. Edison inquired whether Dolphin was looking for two directors.
 Mr. Netter replied that this would be an improvement, but that Dolphin would need to look at the entire package.
 Mr. Edison stated that he would need to speak to others and would get back to Mr. Netter.